harness/developer-hub/docs/continuous-integration/development-guides/mlops/e2e-mlops-tutorial.md

 ![ML Model Architecture](static/architecture.png)

-Assume you are given a Python data science project, and you are requested to do the following:
+For this tutorial, assume you are given a Python data science project, and you are requested to do the following:

 - Build and push an image for this project.
 - Run security scans on the container image.